 Unfortunately, just being on G-Cloud doesn't guarantee you sales.
 Here, we break down the best ways to make sure you're easy to find for prospective government Buyers.

-In February the Government restated their commitment to ensure SMEs are given a fair chance at being awarded IT contracts.
-But this commitment alone wont guarantee that your company is going to start making more and more G-Cloud sales.
+The UK Government are committed to ensuring a significant SME spend, giving a fair chance at being awarded IT contracts.
+But this commitment alone wont guarantee that your organisation will make more G-Cloud sales.
 The crucial question is: how discoverable are you?
 Now is the perfect time to optimise your G-Cloud listing to make sure that you can be easily found on the framework.

 Service name and Summary

 Our most salient advice at team AC is to review your listing from the perspective of the buyer.
 If you were looking to procure the services that your company offers, what key words or phrases would you put into the search bar?

 Basically, the language used in your service summary is crucial in making sure relevant buyers can find you, and that your listing accurately and succinctly displays what you offer.
 Don’t make this too short; you need to be extremely clear, using key terms that buyers are likely to search for.
 Depending on what you offer, general examples could include “data analytics”, “unified communications”, “cloud consultancy”, etc. Add some more specific phrases as well, to make sure your unique solution can be found.

 However, remember that the reader may well be from a procurement team—not a technical or marketing team—so be weary of using any language that is too sales-orientated or technical.
 For this reason we recommend having a mixture of people involved in the listing process; from sales, technical and marketing departments.
 This way, you’ll ensure that your listing is more universally digestible.

 Another way of narrowing down the search criteria on G-Cloud involves applying filters.
 This is where those with fewer “nice to have” attributes are eliminated from the search.